 During the WWI they moved to Holbæk a garrison town.
-That is an important detail, because the Spanish flu took many lives there due to the dense population.
-They lost a new-born boy and in 1919 Anna died in the Spanish flu.
+That is a significant detail because the Spanish flu took many lives there due to the dense population.
+They lost a new-born boy, and in 1919 Anna died of the Spanish flu.

-His mood was lifted to such a degree that he took the chance to make a phone call to a dealer in the Centre of Copenhagen where a certain Asta Nielsen worked.
-Shortly after the death of Anna Emry had announced for a house keeper in the hope to find someone who was a good cook and whom he could marry.
-He had found some one, but she was very boring and not very interested in the little girl Ermegaard either.
+His mood was lifted to such a degree that he took the chance to make a phone call to a dealer in the Centre of Copenhagen where Asta Nielsen worked.
+Shortly after the death of Anna Emry had announced for a housekeeper in the hope to find someone who was an excellent cook and whom he could marry.
+He had hired someone, but she was very dull and not very interested in the little girl Ermegaard either.

-Asta was very good-looking on the photo, but had admitted blankly that she couldn´t cook yet.
+Asta was beautiful in the picture but had admitted blankly that she couldn’t cook yet.

 “You have been seen with a woman at a station in Copenhagen”?